One Health Report on Antimicrobial Use and Antimicrobial Resistance

 This One Health AMR Surveillance Report is Ireland’s first cross-sectoral report on antimicrobial use (AMU) and AMR in humans and animals.

-One Health Report on Antimicrobial Use Antimicrobial Resistance
+Ireland’s first One Health Report on Antimicrobial Use and Antimicrobial Resistance 2016

 View the file View